This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 By “Google jobs results,” I’m referring to a job list Google generates if you search in a specific way.

 To see the jobs, first type a keyword into Google.
-Below, I searched for “online proofreading jobs for beginners.”
+Below, I typed “online proofreading jobs for beginners” into the search bar and hit Enter.

-Next, I clicked on the “Work from home” tab directly below the search bar.
+Next, I clicked the “Jobs” tab directly below the search bar.
+Then, I clicked “Remote” to filter the jobs.

-After scrolling down a bit, I saw the list of jobs that Google aggregated from websites:
+Finally, after scrolling past the “Sponsored results,” I could see the list of jobs Google aggregated from websites:

 Numerous online companies provide proofreading, copyediting, and editing services to clients.
 They hire a pool of freelancers to do the work their customers need.